-- · "FOR" each of the proposed director nominees; - "FOR" the ratification of the reappointment of independent registered public accountants and auditors; and - "FOR," on a non-binding advisory basis, approval of the compensation of the Company's named executive officers.
+- · "FOR" each of the proposed director nominees; and - "FOR" the ratification of the reappointment of independent registered public accountants and auditors.

 We expect no matters to be presented for action at the Annual Meeting other than the items described in this Proxy Statement.
 By signing and returning the proxy or submitting the proxy by Internet or phone, as described in the proxy card, however, you will give to the persons named as proxies therein discretionary voting authority with respect to any other matter that may properly come before the Annual Meeting, and they intend to vote on any such other matter in accordance with their best judgment.